 On 12 October 2005, the Climate Policy Center and the German Marshall Fund of the United States conducted an international workshop designed to clarify and improve R&D strategy for climate change solutions.
-The one day meeting helped experts in the United States and Europe focus on key strategic questions about relevant R&D priorities and policies.
-Senior Fellow Markus Knigge gave a presentation on the impacts of the German Renewable Energy Sources Act and the Eco-taxes on innovation and commercialisation of clean technologies.
+The one-day meeting helped experts in the United States and Europe focus on key strategic questions about relevant R&D priorities and policies.
+Senior Fellow Markus Knigge gave a presentation on the impacts of the German Renewable Energy Sources Act and the Eco-taxes on innovation and commercialization of clean technologies.

 - What should be the relative priorities of incrementally improving existing or near-term technologies versus work on more revolutionary options that may require more time?

 - Are there organizational models that might improve the cost-effectiveness of both national and international public sector R&D efforts?

 - What is the efficient division of labour between public sector and private sector R&D with regard to climate related technologies?